Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Step 3 - Clean Up Root

-After confirming the site loads correctly, remove leftover files from public_html root:
+After confirming the site loads correctly, remove leftover files from the app root:

 Terminal window